HydrologyFrankfurt/ReWaterGAP/docs/api_docs/soilstorage.rst

    :ref:`effective precipitation <effective_precipitation>` is reduced by the immediate runoff.
 Then, runoff from :ref:`soil water overflow (R2) <overflow>` is computed.
    After, :ref:`daily runoff (R3) <runoff>` is calculated followed by :ref:`actual evapotranspiration <actual_evapotranspiration>`.
    Soil storage is updated.
 Afterwards, :ref:`ground water recharge <diffuse_groundwater_recharge>` is calculated based on daily runoff.
-Then, :ref:`total daily runoff from land <total_daily_runoff>` is computed as daily runoff (R3) + immediate runoff (R1) + soil water overflow (R2).
+Then, :ref:`total daily runoff from land (RL) <total_daily_runoff>` is computed as daily runoff (R3) + immediate runoff (R1) + soil water overflow
+   (R2).

    **Note**: Total daily runoff from land is corrected with an areal correction factor (CFA) (if gamma is insufficient to fit simulated discharge).
-To conserve water balance, evapotranspiration is also corrected with CFA.
+To conserve water balance, :ref:` actual evapotranspiration <corrected_evap>` is also corrected with CFA.
 After evapotranspiration correction, soil storage, total daily runoff from land and groundwater recharge are adjusted as well.
 Finally, *Surface runoff* is calculated as total daily runoff from land minus groundwater recharge.

 Water balance